domhnallohanlon/thunkable_book_1/snapchat.md

 ### Swipe Left and Right

-To swipe between filters we're going to use the heading property of the `Canvas1.flung` event.
+To swipe between filters we're going to use the heading property of the <span class="block control">Canvas1.Flung</span> event.
 The heading tells us what direction the screen was swiped, but how exactly does your phone represent these directions?
 To better understand what happens when user swipes their finger across the screen we can make a test app.

 ![heading on screen](img/headings_app.gif)

 Making test apps like this is a good idea for any new feature that you want to better understand.
 Build an app that lets you visualise how the data change as new events occur.
-In this case I've displayed the results via the `set Screen1.title` property, but you could just as easily use a label or notifier if you like.
+In this case I've displayed the results via the <span class="block setter">set Screen1.Title</span> property, but you could just as easily use a label or notifier if you like.

 Once our test app is built we see that swiping up always gives a positive result, while swiping down gives a negative result.
+If you've ever done any co-ordinate geometry will make sense, since swiping upwards creates a line with a positive slope while swiping downwards draws a line with a negative slope.
 Similarly, when we swipe to the left the number is between 90 and 180 and swiping right returns a heading between 90 and 0, although we have to take into account the positive and negative signs.

 To my mind, the range of values can be visualised like this: